pyroscope/pyrocore/docs/troubleshooting.rst

     What was the **unexpected result**?
     If things worked and ‘suddenly’ broke, **what did you change**?

-    **On IRC, don't ask if somebody is there, just describe your problem**.
+    **In the chat, don't ask if somebody is there, just describe your problem**.
-    Eventually, someone will notice you – IRC is a global medium, and people *do* live in different time zones than you.
+    Eventually, someone will notice you – people *do* live in different time zones than you.

     Put up any logs on `0bin <http://0bin.net/>`_ or any other pastebin service, and **make sure you removed any personal information** you don't want to be publically known.
-Copy the pastebin link into IRC or into your post.
+Copy the pastebin link into the chat window.

 The following helps with querying your system environment, e.g. the version of Python and your OS.